faithfulonoriobakpo/globalpay-websdk-react/README.md

-# GlobalPay Web SDK for React
+# GlobalPay Library for React

 This is a React library for integrating GlobalPay Payment Gateway into React applications.